valor-software/ng2-charts/libs/ng2-charts/README.md

 ### Dynamic Theming

-The `NgChartsModule` provides a service called `ThemeService` which allows clients to set a structure specifying colors override settings.
+The `ThemeService` allows clients to set a structure specifying colors override settings.
 This service may be called when the dynamic theme changes, with colors which fit the theme.
 The structure is interpreted as an override, with special functionality when dealing with arrays.
 Example: